HiroyukiTsujino/OMIP1-OMIP2/DRAW_figs/inter_comparison/Climatology/README.md

 ========

   * Note:
-     - You need to anaconda3 to run Python scripts in this directory.
+     - You need to load anaconda3 to run Python scripts in this directory.

 Contents
 --------